(If you are trying to figure out what to wear to a hip hop class, check this series out)

 Although I love to dress girly in floral dresses, a part of me loves to get into some comfy street clothes and go dancing.
 When you dance, you’re exercising and having a ton of fun.
 Plus, learning a new skill like hip hop dance moves is empowering, not to mention sexy!

 I also like dance movies because of the style inspiration of the costume designers.
 Who knows if the style portrayed on the screen is at all reminiscent of authentic hip hop street style.
 I just know some of the outfits are worth imitating!
-So, for the hip hop dancer in you, here are a couple of styles I loved from two dance movies and ways to copy the look.
+So, for the hip hop dancer in you, here are a couple of Hip Hop Clothing style, I loved from two dance movies and ways to copy the look.

 Honey – Camo and orange